Picture: Oleksandra Bolotina, Kharkiv

 Confirmed speakers

-Anna Novosad, Co-founder of SavED Ukraine, former Minister of Education of Ukraine
+Anna Putsova, Co-founder of SavED Ukraine

-Nataliya Yeremeyeva, Senior Adviser, European Wergeland Centre
+Nataliya Yeremeyeva, Senior Adviser, European Wergeland Centre, Oslo

 Søren Sindberg Jensen, Associate Professor, University of Southern Denmark